csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 # OpenMP data model in offloading

 <div class="column">
-- If host memory is separate from accelerator device memory
+- If host memory is separate from device memory
     - host manages memory of the device
     - host copies data to/from the device
 - When memories are not separate, no copies are needed (difference is